hayusuf/auto-inv/README.md

     - Visit https://chromedriver.chromium.org/
     - Press download latest stable release
     - Download chromedriver_win32.zip
-    - extract chromedriver.exe file and put into same folder as auto-inv-selenium and logo.jpg.
+    - extract chromedriver.exe file and put into same folder as auto-inv-selenium.py and logo.jpg.

 Now you can use the auto-inv-selenium program in the command prompt to